awsdocs/aws-deep-learning-amis/doc_source/al.md

 # AWS Deep Learning AMI Amazon Linux Options<a name="al"></a>

+**Note**
+Amazon Linux is [end\-of\-life](http://aws.amazon.com/blogs/aws/update-on-amazon-linux-ami-end-of-life/) as of December 2020\.
+There are no longer updates to the Deep Learning AMI \(Amazon Linux\) in new releases as of October 2021\.
+Previous releases of the Deep Learning AMI \(Amazon Linux\) continue to be available\.

-Use the [Launching and Configuring a DLAMI](launch-config.md) guide to continue with one of these DLAMI\.
+Use the [Launching and Configuring a DLAMI](launch-config.md) guide to continue with one of these DLAMIs\.
 The Deep Learning AMI with Conda comes with environments that support Elastic Inference for Amazon Linux\.
-For tutorials and more information on Elastic Inference, see the [Elastic Inference Documentation](https://docs.aws.amazon.com/elastic-inference/latest/developerguide/what-is-ei.html)\.
+For tutorials and more information about Elastic Inference, see the [Elastic Inference Documentation](https://docs.aws.amazon.com/elastic-inference/latest/developerguide/what-is-ei.html)\.
 + [Deep Learning AMI \(Amazon Linux\) on the AWS Marketplace](https://aws.amazon.com/marketplace/pp/B077GF11NF)
 + [Deep Learning Base AMI \(Amazon Linux\) on the AWS Marketplace](https://aws.amazon.com/marketplace/pp/B077GFM7L7)

-These DLAMIs are available in these regions:
+These DLAMIs are available in these Regions:

 | Region | Code |